lentra0/omarchy-cachyos/README.md

 # Omarchy for CachyOS

 > I have decided to step away from the fork network of the original Omarchy project.
-This decision stems from the challenges of managing hundreds of upstream commits that often either duplicate efforts I have already implemented or introduce changes that do not align with this fork's vision.
-Moving forward, **omarchy-cachyos** will be maintained independently, with updates and features curated based on what I believe is most valuable for a streamlined, high-performance experience.
+This decision stems from the challenges of managing hundreds of upstream commits that often either duplicate efforts I have already implemented or introduce changes that do not align with this fork's goals.
+Moving forward, **omarchy-cachyos** will be maintained independently, with updates and features curated based on what I believe is most valuable for a streamlined experience.
 This includes selectively merging only those upstream changes that are deemed essential.

 ## Overview